AnantMnit/AnantTw/index.md

 #### Full Stack Developer Intern
 **ABC Technologies** | June 2025 - December 2025
 - Developed dynamic websites using React for front-end and Node.js for back-end.
-- Designed and implemented RESTful APIs to integrate front-end and back-end components.

 #### Freelance Web Developer
 - Built and deployed websites for small businesses using WordPress and custom PHP development.